One Must Be Able to Reinvent Themselves

 This is why I am fascinated by people who have led long lives that have been continually successful.
 I believe they are aware of what I describe above and consciously tried to avoid these pitfalls.
 They are always anticipating the future.

 Steve Jobs reinvented himself several times.
 After Apple computer, he created a whole new industry in Hollywood with Pixar, and then he created the iPhone, as well as destroyed music with iTunes.
-Contrast that life with Jeff Bezos, or many other one hit tech wonders.
+Contrast that life with Jeff Bezos, or many other one-hit-winder tech founders.

 Jack Nicklaus went from being the best golfer in the world, to the best golf architect in the world, to now his third act of life where he is a big philanthropist running hospitals in South Florida.
 Contrast that life with Tiger Woods.